miui-russia/oramod-ra2/readme.md

+# IMPORTANT

-We have migrated to [Phrohdoh/OpenRA](https://github.com/Phrohdoh/OpenRA/tree/ra2%23master), please look for updates there. :tada:
+We have migrated to [github.com/OpenRA/ra2](https://www.github.com/OpenRA/ra2), please look for updates there. :tada:

 # Original content below: